larse514/amazonian/README.md

 * **TLS Certificate Management**
 * **Securely Provisioned Networks**

 These enable you to focus on growing your business, not maintaining servers.
-Here's how:
+Here's how :

 ### Realtime Monitoring and Application Metrics- AWS Cloudwatch
 AWS Cloudwatch offers realtime monitoring and metrics through the use of alarms, metrics, and dashboards.
 These are setup through direct integrations with AWS services leveraged by amazonian. <br/>